 To really absorb the beauty of the snow-clad mountains and the brilliant blue sky, opt for snowshoeing to explore the wonderful scenery and exotic wildlife around you.

 The Summit at Snoqualmie doesn’t have its own accommodation, but you always have the option to check homes in Snoqualmie Pass and stay in the vicinity of all the fun and adventures.

-Some of the options like Suncadia, Salish Lodge & Spa and the Snowcap Lodge are just 30 minutes away from the ski resort, and loaded with all the basic amenities to keep you comfortable and engaged.
+Some of the options like Suncadia, Salish Lodge & Spa, and the Snowcap Lodge are just 30 minutes away from the ski resort.

 2. Crystal Mountain Resort

-Crystal mountain resort offers breathtaking views of Rainier, and is almost adjacent to the Mount Rainier National Park.
+Crystal Mountain resort offers breathtaking views of Rainier and is almost adjacent to Mount Rainier National Park.

-It is only a couple hours away from Seattle and the largest ski resort of Washington.
+It is only a couple of hours away from Seattle and the largest ski resort in Washington.